Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Bengals stats and trends

-- Cincinnati has played 17 games, with 11 wins against the spread.

-- Cincinnati's games this year have gone over the point total in 44.4% of its opportunities (eight times in 18 games with a set point total).
+- Cincinnati's games this season have gone over the point total eight times in 19 opportunities (42.1%).

-- Cincinnati is 9-5 against the spread and 9-4 overall in games when it records more than 21.4 points.
+- Cincinnati is 8-5 against the spread and 9-4 overall in games when it scores more than 21.4 points.

-- When Cincinnati amasses more than 368.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Cincinnati piles up more than 368.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Bengals have 21 giveaways this season, while the Chiefs have 29 takeaways.
+- This year the Bengals have 21 turnovers, eight fewer than the Chiefs have takeaways (29).

 Home and road insights

-- At home, the Chiefs are 4-3 ATS as 7-point favorites or greater.
+- As 7-point favorites or greater at home, the Chiefs are 3-3 ATS.

-- This year, in 10 home games, Kansas City has gone over the total five times.
+- This year, Kansas City has hit the over in six of nine games at home.

-- This season on the road, Cincinnati is 7-2 against the spread and 6-3 overall.
+- Cincinnati is 5-3 overall, and 7-2 against the spread, on the road.

-- Away from home, the Bengals are winless ATS (0-1) as 7-point underdogs or more.
+- The Bengals are winless ATS (0-1) as 7-point underdogs or more on the road.

-- This season, in nine away games, Cincinnati has gone over the total twice.
+- Cincinnati has hit the over twice in eight road games this year.

 Powered by Data Skrive.